 A recent report by The Joan Ganz Cooney Center entitled, Comparative Analysis of National Teacher Surveys indicated that 43% of the teachers used online video games for learning.
 Alternatively, you can also use web-based interactive infographics that gives students/viewers the control to modify the results.

-4. Use infographics in your lessons are visual aids
+4. Use infographics in your lessons as visual aids

-The same report also says that 43% of teachers used online images as part of the learning.
+The same report also says that 43% of teachers used online images as part of their learning.
 This makes infographics more ideal because you are gonna be able to express more and show more.

-Instead of using a simple image, use infographics that are readily available online to show images and useful data at the same time.
+Instead of using a simple image, use school infographics that are readily available online to show images and useful data at the same time.

 School Teaching Aid